dortania/OpenCore-Install-Guide/Setting up your Config/Ivy-Bridge.md

 This section allows us to dynamically rename parts of the DSDT via OpenCore.
 Since we're not running a real mac, and macOS is pretty particular with how things are named, we can make non-destructive changes to keep things mac-friendly.
 We have three entries here:

+* *change EHC1 to EH01* - helps avoid a conflict with built-in USB injectors
+* *change EHC2 to EH02* - helps avoid a conflict with built-in USB injectors
 * *change XHCI to XHC* - helps avoid a conflict with built-in USB injectors
 * *change XHC1 to XHC* - helps avoid a conflict with built-in USB injectors
 * *change SAT0 to SATA* - for potential SATA compatibility